 - Strong interpersonal, communication and presentation skills

-- Experience of successful working with collaborators and/or in consortiums
+- Demonstrable experience of successful working with collaborators and/or in consortiums

-- Excellent time management, organizational and communication skills
+- Excellent time management, organisational and communication skills

 - A demonstrable ability to work flexibly and to meet project milestones